 My mom signed me up when I was 10 years old.
 She thought it would be a good idea since I spent the majority of my time playing roller coaster and zoo tycoon (I’m still the champ FYI).
 I was overweight, but my parents would never bluntly say it.
-She asked me, and I had always loved swimming (I was Sharks and Minnows champ at lessons) so I agreed.
+She asked me and I had always loved swimming (I was Sharks and Minnows champ at lessons) so I agreed.
 I was by no means the fastest swimmer and by no means motivated.
+I did it as other kids do to stay busy.
 I would pull on those lane lines during backstroke, freestyle whenever.
 Something clicked though my ninth grade year.
 I fell in love with the pool.
 I enjoyed going to practice.
 I wanted to better myself.
 9th grade was a pivotal point in my life.
-Tenth grade you can read the surgery and all that good jazz here.

-Throughout high school, I swim distance events such as the 500.
-In college, I began to hate the 500 and love events such as the mile, and 1000.
+Throughout high school I swim distance events such as the 500.
+In college, I began to hate the 500 and started to love events such as the mile, and 1000.
 The 1000 is by far my favorite event.
 I could swim those 40 lengths all day everyday.
 I’m the type of person who can stare at the bottom of the pool for countless hours and not get too bored.
 Swimming from point A back to Point A periodically doesn’t bother me.
-You still gotta be there for those 2 hours practice no matter what you’re doing and I don’t have to deal with drama if my face is looking at that black line for 2 hours.
+You still had to be there for 2 hours to practice no matter what set you’re doing and I don’t have to deal with drama if my face is looking at that black line for 2 hours.

 I did not choose my college for swimming and wasn’t even planning to swim until my roommate asked if I wanted to go to the swimming meeting.
 How ironic-I ended up rooming with a past swimmer.
-Forward to now-neither of us swim a lot and she has graduated (she’s also pretty much a genius…just saying).
+Forward to now-neither of us swim a lot and both run half marathons (she’s also pretty much a genius…just saying).
 I try and motivate myself to get in the pool occasionally to train for summer open water races but that is about it.

 I made a very hard decision senior year of college not to swim.
-For many different reasons but I’ll try and list them all briefly: I was having serious shoulder issues, I was mentally retired from swimming and I wanted to focus on running.
-Second semester of senior year and I don’t regret that decision.
-I missed all my swimming friends, I did, but sometime you just have to do what’s best for yourself and your life.
-Reinjuring my shoulders and being mentally frustrated and depressed was not really what I wanted to do.
+This decision was difficult for many different reasons but I’ll try and list them all briefly: I was having serious shoulder issues, I was mentally retired from swimming and I wanted to focus on running.
+Second semester of senior year and I still didn’t regret that decision.
+I missed all my swimming friends but sometimes you just have to do what’s best for yourself and your life.
+Reinjuring my shoulders and being mentally frustrated was not really what I wanted to do.

 Forward to the running:

 In middle school, I could not run the mile to save my life.
 I was so proud this one time that I didn’t stop and walk (the only time).
 I demanded my gym teacher never make me run it again (and he didn’t).
-My first mile I was ever timed in was in middle school at 12:12.
-Passing was 12:30 and you best believe I hauled my pudgy, awkward, short nerdy self to the end of that track so I didn’t have to run it again. (that was my first experience with the Hammerdown kick, that I’m notorious for.)
+My first mile ever in was in middle school and I finished in 12:12.
+Passing was 12:30 and you better believe I hauled my pudgy, awkward, short nerdy self to the end of that track so I didn’t have to run it again. (that was my first experience with the Hammerdown kick, that I’m notorious for.)